 - Optimum Sleep Temperature in your home to the low 60’s, making sure your bed is comfortable, making sure your room is dark as possible.
 Light activates your pineal gland.
 Dark helps you make natural melatonin for restful sleep.
 68 is the ideal sleep temperature if you can get there.

 - Best Mattress for Sleep for your body type (if you're a back sleeper than a regular mattress will suit you fine in most cases (unless you're a hot sleeper like I am.)
 If you're a side sleeper, the newer gel foam mattresses are the best you can get.

 - Use a contour pillow or roll up a towel and put in under your neck in place of your pillow.
 Make sure your head touches the bed, it should feel comfortable but firm.
 I learned this from a neurologist and my chiropractor agreed that this is great when you don't have a contour pillow.

 - Stop Snoring and Sleep Apnea Guide – Shows you exactly how to fix the issues that are causing your sleep apnea without having to use expensive devices like the CPAP machine.
 It's guaranteed to work and improves your health quite a bit.)

-You need the right type of mattress because that’s where sleep happens for most people.
-I did my research and discovered the newest sleep technology, a Nectar Gel Foam Mattress, which is a gel foam mattress that is breathable yet sleeps cooler.
-It is firm yet comfortable (I’m a bodybuilder with wide shoulders and I sleep on my side sometimes) and I am now finally able to get a full nights sleep and fall asleep fast too!
+You need the right type of mattress because that's where sleep happens for most people.
+I did my research and discovered the newest sleep technology, a Avocado Organic Mattress, which is a 100% certified organic mattress that is chiropractor approved for proper back alignment and is breathable yet sleeps cooler.
+It is firm yet comfortable (I'm a bodybuilder with wide shoulders and I sleep on my side sometimes) and I am now finally able to get a full nights sleep and fall asleep fast too!